brandur/sorg/content/drafts/minimalism.md

 ---
-title: Practicing Minimalism In Production
+title: In Pursuit of Production Minimalism
 published_at: 2017-04-11T06:37:34Z
 location: San Francisco
 hook: A few guidelines for practicing minimalism in